 No wonder it took 100 years to build the Chihuahua Pacific Railroad (Ferrocoarril Chihuahua al Pacifico in Spanish) which everyone now calls El CHEPE.

-El CHEPE runs between Chihuahua and Los Mochis through the Sierra Madre mountains and the Copper Canyon (which is really a series of canyons, not just one canyon, which creates a system that’s four times larger than the Grand Canyon) stopping at some or all of the 13 stations along the way.
+El CHEPE runs between Chihuahua and Los Mochis through the Sierra Madre mountains and the Copper Canyon, which is really a series of canyons, not just one canyon, which creates a system that’s four times larger than the Grand Canyon.
+It stops at 13 stations along the way.
 We spent two weeks visiting dozens of places both on and off the rail line as we explored and investigated the area with Dave Hensleigh of Authentic Copper Canyon.
-We’ll be posting the highlights in the next few days.

 A recent schedule change has also cut the number of Classe Economico trains that run each week from seven to three but when we were on the train this did not seem to have resulted in any overcrowding at all.